My List 0 Item | 06/19/2018

 In a large bowl, whisk together the eggs, half-and-half, sugars, orange zest, vanilla, and salt.

 Pour the egg mixture over.
 Pressing down the cubes.
-Either place it in the refrigerator overnight, or let it sit until all the cream is absorbed.
+Place in the refrigerator overnight, or, let it sit until all the cream is absorbed.

 Place in the hot oven and cook for 60 minutes.